 Many guinea pig owners don't realize how important housing can be.
-Because a guinea pig will spend a good deal of his life in his cage, it is imperative that the cage is big enough and outfitted with the proper accessories and supplies.
+Because a guinea pig will spend a good deal of her life in her cage, it is imperative that the cage is big enough and outfitted with the proper accessories and supplies.

 What should I look for in a cage?

-Many of the cages marketed for guinea pigs today are entirely too small.
-It's important when choosing the right cage for your cavy that you make sure the cage provides enough room for him to play and exercise.
+It's important when choosing the right cage for your cavy that you make sure the cage provides enough room for her to play and exercise.
 The minimum cage sizes are:

 One guinea pig: 7-1/2 square feet, or 30" x 36"